We couldn’t do all that we do for kids without our wonderful staff! Below are the people who help make it all happen.

 Marian Barber joined Advocates in July 2008.
 She earned a bachelor’s degree in public administration from Georgia College and State University and later a master’s degree in public administration.
 Georgia has been home all her life, enjoying Cartersville since 2001.
 Having four sons has sharpened her ability to be resourceful, versatile and adaptable, smiling all the while.
 “I am enriched every day by the incredible, young residents here at Flowering Branch.
 The spirit and warmth they possess, despite the challenging circumstances in their life, is to be respected by all of us.
 I take pride in being part of an organization dedicated to nurturing children and improving their quality of life.”

-Lucus joined Advocates three years ago.
+Lucus joined Advocates in 2010.
 As a resident of Cartersville all his life, he mentored locally at various schools in the community throughout high school and college, collectively for almost ten years.
 Lucus loves working with Advocates because it allows him to be able to work with a caring group of staff and to help children in need of a positive role model.

 Emily began with Advocates for Children in early 2013 and is a Georgia native hailing from the small town of Lyerly.
 She graduated with honors from Georgia Southern University in 2004 with a bachelor’s degree in psychology and a minor in sociology.
 She then moved to California for a number of years until later returning to Georgia to be closer to family.